In-2-4D: Inbetweening from Two Single-View Images to 4D Generation: Introduction

-In this paper, we seek a solution to this novel task, whose goal is to generate 4D interpolative contents from merely two {\em single-view images\/} capturing an object in two distinct motion states, We call this task and our method both as {\em In-2-4D\/}, for Inbetweening from two (2) single-view images to 4D generation.
-Aside from the sparse inputs, we aim to tackle additional challenges related to the diversity and complexity of the generated motions: a) no \am{particular} assumptions are made on the object or motion categories; b) arbitrary motions that \am{might be} freeform, i.e., without any assumptions on rigidity or volume/topology preservation, e.g., see Fig.~\ref{fig:teaser} for a floral motion that is non-rigid and quite intricate, and an avocado dropping into a liquid container, causing a splash and a topology change; \rzz{c) moderately complex and longer-range} motions where the two motion states are not assumed to be close in time.
-Our goal is to synthesize a smooth and believable 3D transition between them.
+We call our task and the proposed method both as {\em In-2-4D\/}, for Inbetweening from two (2) single-view images to 4D generation.
+Aside from the sparse inputs, we aim to tackle additional challenges related to the {\em diversity\/} and {\em complexity\/} of the generated motions: a) no \am{particular} assumptions are made on the object or motion categories; b) arbitrary {\em freeform\/} motions are permissable, without assumptions on rigidity or volume/topology preservation, e.g., \rzzz{see Fig.~\ref{fig:teaser} for a floral motion that is non-rigid and quite intricate, and an egg dropping into liquid, causing a splash and a topology change;} \rzz{c) moderately complex and long-range} motions are allowed, where the two input motion states are not assumed to be close in time, \rzzz{pose, or structure.} Our goal is to synthesize a smooth and believable 3D transition between them.

 At the high level, our method operates in two phases: 2D still images to video via interpolation, and then video-to-4D via lifting, as illustrated in Fig.~\ref{fig:pipeline}.
 To handle arbitrary and diverse motions, we leverage video foundational models.
 However, most such models are built on video diffusion~\cite{blattmann2023align}, which has been trained predominantly by short videos.
-As such, \rz{they can be ineffective for motion inbetweening when the input states span large geometry or structural changes, resulting in large motion ``jumps'' and absence of detailed and intricate object movements.}
+As such, \rz{they can be ineffective for motion inbetweening when the input states span large geometry or structural changes, resulting in large motion ``jumps'' and absence of detailed and intricate object movements.} \snn{When such video models are used to model complex motion, they often suffer from visible artifacts which further detoriate the novel views when lifted to 4D space.}